~jprotopopov/kefir

 • Miscallenous tests:

-Own test suite is deterministic (that is, tests do not fail spuriously), however there might arise problems when executed in unusual environments.
+Own test suite is deterministic (that is, tests do not fail spuriously), however there might arise problems when executed in unusual environments (e.g. with non-Unicode locale).
 For instance, some tests contain unicode characters and require the environment to have appropriate locale set.
-Also, issues with local musl version might cause test failures.
+Also, issues with local standard library version might cause test failures.

-Currently, extension of the test suite is a major goal.
-It helps significantly in eliminating bugs, bringing kefir closer to C language standard support, improving compiler UX in general.
+At the moment, extension of the test suite is a major goal.
+It helps significantly in eliminating bugs, bringing kefir closer to C language standard support and improving compiler UX in general.

 #Design notes

 In order to simplify translation and facilitate portability, intermediate representation (IR) layer was introduced.
-It defines architecture-agnostic 64-bit stack machine bytecode, providing generic calling convention and abstracting out type layout information.
-Compiler is structured into separate modules with respect to IR: code generation and AST analysis and translation.
-Two code generators are available: naive (old) code generator that produces straightforward threaded code, and (not yet) optimizing code generator.
-The latter includes separate optimizer representation which is derived from the IR.
+It defines architecture-agnostic 64-bit stack machine bytecode, providing generic calling convention and abstracting out the type layout information.
+Compiler is structured into separate modules with respect to IR: code generation, AST analysis and translation.
+The IR code is then converted into optimizer SSA-like representation.
 IR layer provides several interfaces for AST analyzer to retrieve necessary target type layout information (for instance, for constant expression analysis).
 AST analysis and translation are separate stages to improve code structure and reusability.
-Parser uses recursive descent approach with back-tracking.
+Parser uses recursive descent approach with unlitmited back-tracking.
 Lexer was implemented before preprocessor and can be used independently of it (preprocessing stage can be completely omitted), thus both lexer and preprocessor modules share the same lexing facilities.
-Driver links kefir as a library and uses fork syscalls in order to isolate each file processing.
+Driver links kefir as a library and forks in order to isolate each file processing.

 #Author and license